SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 ---

+## Overview

 <p class="warning"><strong>Note:</strong>This guide assumes you have installed
 SeqWare already.
-If you have not, please install SeqWare by either downloading the VirtualBox VM or launching the AMI on Amazon's cloud.
+If you have not, please install SeqWare by either downloading the VirtualBox VM or launching the AMI on the Amazon cloud.
 See <a href="/docs/2-installation/">Installation</a> for directions.</p>

 The majority of this guide is dedicated to walking users (people who use